pstimpel/caterpillarbulldozer/README.md

 ## A bulldozer!

-I was using my favorite search engine duck duck go, and found Caterpillar as a big brand in the bolldozer manufacturers community.
+I was using my favorite search engine duck duck go, and found Caterpillar as a big brand in the bulldozer manufacturers community.
 I sat down and thought what to do, and came up with these topics:

 - no real replica, more a free style model of a bulldozer
 - dimensions? who cares!
 - radio controlled, and not steared by a gearbox, but two motors (I liked the challenge of programming my radio control)
-- the blade at the fron should move up and down by servo motors
+- the blade at the front should move up and down by servo motors

 But how the f*** could I achieve these goals?
 I decided to create a gearbox first, add the motors to a motor stand, so I could test if running two independent tracks by an own motor each would be a cool thing.

 And what to tell: doing gears is easy enough in Fusion.
-I added some bearings, adjusted the tolerances, and had a woring gearbox a few hours later.
+I added some bearings, adjusted the tolerances, and had a working gearbox a few hours later.
 I mirrored it, added some dirty casing around, and created a design for the tracks.

 Stearing two tracks having a motor each was not as easy as I thought.
 But the guys at (https://openrcforums.com) helped out, so I got my radio control running quite soon.